yumanlin34/M5_Forecasting_Accuracy/README.md

 (2) different models according to different store_id (total 10 models, CA_1, CA_2, CA_3, CA_4, TX_1, TX_2, TX_3, WI_1, WI_2, WI_3)
 I use the second way as my final submission because it performs better in my validation set.

+I only upload some of the notebooks but others are similar.
+You only need to change the store_id or state_id to train your data.

 **Evaluation**
 Weighted Root Mean Squared Scaled Error (RMSSE)
 https://www.kaggle.com/c/m5-forecasting-accuracy/discussion/133834